Monopoles, twisted integral homology, and Hirsch algebras: Hirsch algebras and higher structure on twisting sequences

-\begin{theorem} Let $A$ be an associative augmented unital dg-algebra, so that $BA$ carries the structure of a dg-coalgebra.
-Then a Hirsch algebra structure on $A$ is precisely a choice of multiplication $\mu: BA \otimes BA \to BA$ making it into a dg-bialgebra \textbf{with not-necessarily-associative product}. \end{theorem}
+Then the data of a Hirsch algebra structure on $A$ is equivalent to the data of a choice of multiplication $\mu: BA \otimes BA \to BA$ making it into a dg-bialgebra \textbf{with not-necessarily-associative product} and for which $[]$ is a unit.